On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Monotonicity and Local Rigidity

 \section{Monotonicity and Local Rigidity}

-Both minimal surfaces and Einstein manifolds obey natural monotonicity formulae, which constrain the behaviour of geometric quantities under rescaling.
-These constraints are not mere technicalities, instead encoding curvature information and guiding our understanding of local-to-global behaviour in geometric analysis.
+Both minimal surfaces and Einstein manifolds obey natural monotonicity formulae, which impose strong constraints on the behaviour of geometric quantities under scaling.
+These formulae are not mere technicalities, but instead they encode curvature information and guide our understanding of the passage from local to global geometry in analysis and convergence theory.